-Lack of knowledge and stigma surrounding mental illness remain significant barriers to help-seeking behaviour, problem recognition, and effective treatment.^{17,18} Many adults (although this trend is changing) who do not fully understand depression, anxiety, or other psychiatric disorders attach a certain stigma to mental illness as if it were shameful and something not to be discussed.
-Worse, this ignorance and fear can be consciously or unconsciously transferred to children.
+Lack of knowledge and stigma surrounding mental health challenges remain significant barriers to help-seeking behaviour, mental health challenges recognition, and effective treatment.^{17,18} Although this trend is changing, those who may not fully understand depression, anxiety, or other psychiatric disorders attach a certain stigma to mental health disorders as if it were shameful and something not to be discussed.
+The stigma and fear can be consciously or unconsciously transferred to children.

-In addition, the general view-which adds to the problem-is that youth do not have the emotional maturity to suffer from mental illnesses.
-Instead, it's often felt that children showing symptoms are simply going through a phase, and so the suffering can be ignored or dismissed.
-Also, children and teens themselves do not know what problem feelings and behaviours are expected for their age group and, therefore, ignore or repress internal signals and suffer in silence until adulthood or until they find themselves in a crisis.
+In addition, the perception-which adds to the problem-may be that youth do not have the emotional maturity to experience mental health conditions.
+Instead, one could conclude that children experiencing symptoms are simply going through a phase, and so the suffering can be ignored or dismissed.
+Also, children and teens themselves do not know what feelings and behaviours are expected for their age group and, therefore, ignore or repress internal signals and live with mental health challenges in silence until adulthood or until they find themselves in a crisis.

-Dispelling stigma requires community education programs, including school programs that aim to demystify and familiarize students with mental health and mental illness terminology.
-These programs can also enhance their understanding in the early
+Dispelling stigma requires community education programs, including school programs that aim to demystify and familiarize students with mental health and mental ill health terminology.
+These programs can also enhance their understanding in the early learning

-^{9.} Rita J. Casey and Jeffrey S. Berman, "The Outcome of Psychotherapy with Children," Psychological Bulletin 98, no. 2 (1985): 388-400
+^{9.} Rita J. Casey and Jeffrey S. Berman, "The Outcome of Psychotherapy with Children," Psychological Bulletin 98, no. 2 (1985): 388-400.

-^{10.} Alan E. Kazdin and John R. Weisz, "Identifying and Developing Empirically Supported Child and Adolescent Treatments," Journal of Consulting and Clinical Psychology 66, no. 1 (1998): 19-36.
+Alan E. Kazdin and John R. Weisz, "Identifying and Developing Empirically Supported Child and Adolescent Treatments," Journal of Consulting and Clinical Psychology 66, no. 1 (1998): 19-36.